john-cd/rust_howto/xmpl/README.md

-# Examples
+# Additional Examples

-This folder contains example projects for key technologies.
-Portions of these examples have been embedded into the book as well.
+This folder contains additional examples that are not embedded into the book directly.